rayapureddi/Frt--Prjct/README.md

 # About Us
-i am BTech pursuing Students,from 3rd year i considered this as problem as we facing the same situtaion regularly.
+We are BTech pursuing Students,from 3rd year we considered this as problem as we facing the same situtaion regularly.
 - R Ganga Bhavani

 - K Praveen